Soloco District: Geography

 Soloco is located in the high mountains.

 In the north the District of Soloco has border with the District of San an Francisco de Daguas (Chachapoyas) and the District of Molinopampa (Chachapoyas), in the East with the District of Cheto (Chachapoyas), in the south with the District of Cochamal (Chachapoyas) and the District of San Isidro of Maino (Chachapoyas), in the west with the District of Chachapoyas and the District of Levanto (Chachapoyas).

 Attractions

 Soloco offers several attractive places, such as the beautiful Ruins of Soloco, a fortress of extraordinary size.

 The management holiday of the capital Soloco is celebrated on September 28.
-Another very big holiday for the people is the holiday of the Master of the Miracles, on October 18.
+Another very big holiday for the people is the holiday of Our Lord of the Miracles, on October 18.

-Typical meals are known by the Parboiled one, the Purtumute, Locro de Chochoca and the cuy with dads between others.
-Soloco belongs to the parroquía of Chachapoyas that is attended by two Priests of the Diocese of Chachapoyas.
+Typical meals are the Sancochado the Purtumute, Locro de Chochoca and cuy with potatoes.
+Soloco belongs to the Parish of Chachapoyas that is attended by two Priests of the Diocese of Chachapoyas.